Aratana: Happy Days Are Here Again For Our Pets

 NOCITA is approved for dogs needing relief from post-surgical pain.
 It’s a long-acting anesthetic providing extended relief for 72 hours after cranial cruciate ligament surgery.

 Galliprint is approved for providing dogs relief from pain and inflammation associated osteoarthritis.
 The drug is a first-in-class grapirant (a novel EP4 antagonist) and a non-COX-inhibiting prostaglandin receptor antagonist.
-This drug is in a co-promotion with Elanco, the pet drug division of Eli Lilly and Company.
+This drug is in a co-promotion with Elanco, the pet drug division of Eli Lilly and Company (NYSE:LLY).
 Lilly paid Aratana and upfront payment of $5 million.

-With different launch dates for these drugs we now have four quarters where Aratana has generated product revenue.
-As expected Galliprint, being a first-in-class drug for a aliment that is prevalent in our aging pets, has shown it being the largest revenue source in this period.
+With different launch dates for these drugs, we now have four quarters where Aratana has generated product revenue.
+As expected, Galliprint, being a first-in-class drug for an ailment that is prevalent in our aging pets, has shown it being the largest revenue source in this period.

 |